Minimal simplicial degree $d$ self-maps of $\mathbb{S}^{n-1}\times \mathbb{S}^1$: Preliminaries

 \subsection{Crystallization}

+The crystallization theory provides a tool for representing piecewise-linear (PL) manifolds of any dimension combinatorially, using edge-colored graphs.
 Throughout the article, by a graph, we mean a multigraph with no loops.
-Let \(\Gamma = (V(\Gamma), E(\Gamma))\) be an edge-colored multigraph with no loops, where the edges are colored (or labeled) using \(\Delta_n := \{0, 1, \dots, n\}\).
-The elements of the set \(\Delta_n\) are referred to as the {\it colors} of \(\Gamma\).
+Let $\Gamma = (V(\Gamma), E(\Gamma))$ be an edge-colored multigraph with no loops, where the edges are colored (or labeled) using $\Delta_n := \{0, 1, \dots, n\}$.
+The elements of the set $\Delta_n$ are referred to as the {\it colors} of $\Gamma$.
 The coloring of $\Gamma$ is called a \textit{proper edge-coloring} if any two adjacent edges in $\Gamma$ have different labels.
-In other words, for a proper edge-coloring, there exists a surjective map $\gamma: E(\Gamma) \to \Delta_n$ such that $\gamma(e_1) \ne \gamma(e_2)$ for any two adjacent edges $e_1$ and $e_2$.
-We denote a properly edge-colored graph as \((\Gamma,\gamma)\), or simply as \(\Gamma\) if the coloring is understood.
-If a graph $(\Gamma,\gamma)$ is such that the degree of each vertex in the graph is $n+1$, then it is said to be {\it $(n+1)$-regular}.
+In other words, for a proper edge-coloring, there exists a map $\gamma: E(\Gamma) \to \Delta_n$ such that $\gamma(e_1) \ne \gamma(e_2)$ for any two adjacent edges $e_1$ and $e_2$.
+We denote a properly edge-colored graph as $(\Gamma,\gamma)$, or simply as $\Gamma$ if the coloring is understood.
+If a graph $\Gamma$ is such that the degree of each vertex in the graph is $n+1$, then it is said to be {\it $(n+1)$-regular}.
 We refer to \cite{bm08} for standard terminologies on graphs.
-All spaces and maps will be considered in the PL-category \cite{rs72}.